RWS/odata/readme.md

 ## Components

-The RWS OData v4 Framework consists of the following Architecture components, each represented by their own Maven module:
+The Tridion OData v4 Framework consists of the following Architecture components, each represented by their own Maven module:

 - `odata_api` - Framework APIs
 - `odata_assembly` - Assembly structure for standalone distribution